influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/workflowStatus.md

 withWaitingMixin(waiting)
 ```

-Waiting indicates the list of current synchronization lock holders.
+"Waiting indicates the list of current synchronization lock holders."

 **Note:** This function appends passed data to existing values